AdvaniaSE/PowerShellFundamentals/04. Variables/Lab.md

   - Change the $ErrorActionPreference variable to 'SilentlyContinue'
   - Try again to set the value of the [int] type variable to a string and notice the difference
   - Verify the value of the variable.

+- Use VSCode to save these commands in a file called MyLabFile.ps1 in the folder you created in [lab  3](../03.%20Commands%20and%20Methods/Lab.md) - `Find a command to use and create a folder called "MyLabFiles".
+Remember the path to it.`